sancaweb/dummylara/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>

-## About Laravel 8 Dummy Project
+## About Laravel Dummy Project

-Laravel 8 Dummy Project, is a starter pack before you start the project.
+Laravel Dummy Project, is a new starter pack before you start the project.
 Included :

 -   [Spatie Laravel Permission](https://spatie.be/docs/laravel-permission/v4/introduction)
 -   [Spatie Activity Log](https://spatie.be/docs/laravel-activitylog/v4/introduction)
 -   Simple Users Management

-This project was created with the Laravel 8 framework.
+This project was updated from laravel 8 to laravel 9 framework.
 If you want to know about Laravel, please read below.

 ## About Laravel